SAP-samples/partner-reference-application/Tutorials/45-Multi-Tenancy-Features-GenAI.md

             entity Language    as projection on sap.common.Languages;
             ```

-    2. Copy the file [*srv/lib/genAI.js*](../../../tree/main-multi-tenant-features/srv/lib/genAI.js) with the genAI class to your project.
-The genAI class uses [SAP Cloud SDK for AI](https://github.com/SAP/ai-sdk-js) to leverage the generative AI hub features.
+    2. Copy the [*srv/lib/genAI.js*](../../../tree/main-multi-tenant-features/srv/lib/genAI.js) file with the genAI class to your project.
+The genAI class uses [SAP Cloud SDK for AI](https://github.com/SAP/ai-sdk-js) with the orchestration and prompt-registry package to leverage the generative AI hub features.
+Additionally, it defines which large language model is used for the proposal generation and defines the system prompt.

+        > Note: The implementation uses the [Azure content filter](https://sap.github.io/ai-sdk/docs/js/orchestration/chat-completion#content-filtering) for restricting content that is passed to and received from a generative AI model.
+Only safe content for input and output of different categories (such as hate) are allowed.

+        > Note: The implementation uses the [masking module](https://sap.github.io/ai-sdk/docs/js/orchestration/chat-completion#data-masking) of the orchestration client to mask sensitive information in the prompt.
+It adds the masking provider [SAP Data Privacy Integration](https://sap.github.io/ai-sdk/docs/js/orchestration/chat-completion#sap-data-privacy-integration), which anonymizes or pseudonymizes sensitive information depending on the replacement strategy.

     3. Extend the service implementation file [*srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js*](../../../tree/main-multi-tenant-features/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js) with the implementation of the action.